-We are a clinical stage biopharmaceutical company that develops orally bioavailable small molecule therapeutic products for the treatment of cancer, inflammatory diseases and sexual dysfunction.
-Since our incorporation in 1994, we have been focused on research and development activities with a view to developing our product candidates, CF101also known as Piclidenoson, CF102, also known as Namodenoson, and CF602.
-We have financed our operations primarily through the sale of equity securities (both in private placements and in public offerings on the Tel Aviv Stock Exchange, or TASE and NYSE American) and payments received under out-licensing agreements and have incurred losses in each year since our inception in 1994.
-We have historically incurred substantial net losses, including net losses of approximately NIS 17.3 million (approximately \$4.9 million) in 2017, NIS 27 million (approximately \$7 million) in 2016, and NIS 20 million (approximately \$5 million) in 2015.
-At December 31, 2017, we had an accumulated deficit of approximately NIS 367.2 million (approximately \$105.9 million).
+We are a clinical stage biopharmaceutical company that develops orally bioavailable small molecule therapeutic products for the treatment of cancer, liver and inflammatory diseases and sexual dysfunction.
+Since our incorporation in 1994, we have been focused on research and development activities with a view to developing our product candidates, CF101, also known as Piclidenoson, CF102, also known as Namodenoson, and CF602.
+We have financed our operations primarily through the sale of equity securities (both in private placements and in public offerings on the TASE and NYSE American) and payments received under out-licensing agreements and have incurred losses in each year since our inception in 1994.
+We have historically incurred substantial net losses, including net losses of approximately \$6.5 million in 2018, \$6.4 million in 2017, and \$8.4 million in 2016.
+As of December 31, 2018, we had an accumulated deficit of approximately \$100.6 million.
 We do not know whether or when we will become profitable.
 To date, we have not commercialized any products or generated any revenues from product sales and accordingly we do not have a revenue stream to support our cost structure.
 Our losses have resulted principally from costs incurred in development and discovery activities.
 We expect to continue to incur losses for the foreseeable future, and these losses will likely increase as we:

-- initiate and manage pre-clinical development and clinical trials for our current and new product candidates; - seek regulatory approvals for our product candidates; - implement internal systems and infrastructures; - seek to license additional technologies to develop; - hire management and other personnel; and - move towards commercialization.
+- initiate and manage pre-clinical development and clinical trials for our current and new product candidates; - seek regulatory approvals for our product candidates;

+- · implement internal systems and infrastructures; - seek to license additional technologies to develop; - hire management and other personnel; and - move towards commercialization.